Powerful Women in Paintings

 The female form has been revered since time immemorial and women adorn artworks of all mediums portraying all imaginable aspects of femininity.
 These...

 Maya M. Tola 20 March 2023

 Bonfires, parties, or reading in bed.
 Ideas for how one should spend New Year’s Eve are endless, and everyone should spend it the way they like.
-Probably most of like to watch fireworks at midnight, but all pet-owners know how stressful the noise of explosions is for many animals.
+Probably most of us like to watch fireworks at midnight, but all pet-owners know how stressful the noise of explosions is for many animals.
 So I thought that instead of making firework shows this year, we can instead admire New Year’s fireworks on canvas.

 Igor Stravinsky wrote Fireworks, Op.
 4 in 1908 and he described it as a “short orchestral fantasy.”
 Giacomo Balla designed sets and lighting for its premiere on 12 April 1917, at Teatro Costanzi in Rome.
-Although the production was commissioned and produced by Sergei Diaghilev, Feu d’Artifice was not, in fact, a ballet, but rather a light show orchestrated on a geometrical set created by Balla.
+Although the production was commissioned and produced by Sergei Diaghilev, Feu d’Artifice was not, in fact, a ballet, but rather a light show orchestrated on a geometrical set created by Giacomo Balla.

 In 1974, the 81-year-old artist began a series of paintings by flinging buckets of paint at canvas.
-Many see them as Pollock-like, but I see here more influence of Sam Francis and other drip artists.
+Many see them as Pollock-like, but I see here more the influence of Sam Francis and other drip artists.
 What do you think?